Buying a Down Sleeping Bag? Here's All You Need to Know!

 - If you plan on a longer trek (more than 2 – 3 nights) your sleeping bag will probably get heavier and insulate you slightly less.
 We all sweat when we sleep and the down captures the moisture.
 Even if it’s far from any soaking situation it does influence the sleeping bag performance.
 That is why it is so important to air out the sleeping bag each morning, if only possible.

 - Do you have a high-quality sleeping mat?
 Good insulation from the ground works perfectly with your sleeping bag.
 You might even consider a quilt-style sleeping bag if you want to go ultralight.
-I switched to Therm-a-rest NeoAir this season and I really loved it.
+I switched to Therm-a-rest NeoAir this season and I really loved it (You can read my in-depth review of the Therm-a-Rest NeoAir Xlite for women here).
 I camped by glaciers in Iceland and never felt cold (or uncomfortable).

 - Make sure you choose a construction and shape that works for you.
 My own bag has a great draft tube (along the zipper) and a draft collar (closing around my neck) to keep cold air out.
 You need to decide on what kind of zipper you want (left-right, full-length, half-length…) or cover fabric.
 There are bags covered with DWR fabric providing better water-protection (but generally heavier) or ultra-light (but more delicate).
 You can buy a ready bag (definitely the easier option) or find a custom-make producer (what I did).